marydodo/terra-test/README.md

 Main features of Terraform:

 #### Infrastructure as Code
 - Infrastructure as code is a high-level configuration syntax that works as a versioned map of the datacenter and can be shared and re-used.
-You tread the versioned maps as any other code.
+You treat the versioned maps as any other code.

 #### Execution Plans
 - This is the planning step.
 The plan created shows what Terraform will do when you run an apply.
 You can see everything that is about to happen.